erickmetz/droplet-cloudflare-updatefw/README.md

 * Python 3
 * The python3-pip package

+### Caution
+As it's presently written, this will apply associate every single droplet it can find with the firewall that it generated.
+Utilizing droplet tags and some minor changes in the future will allow more granular targetting of droplets.

 ### The Future
 * The ability to get droplets only with a specific tag
 * This same functionality could be reproduced for AWS, GCP, Azure, and other APIs.
 Perhaps this will evolve into a multicloud tool for this at some point.